chernia/itree/README.md

 ### Data Structure
-Itree uses a fixed length 16 bytes with 2 control and 14 data bytes, which hold segments with variable length  from 1 to 2 bytes per segment.
+`itree` uses a fixed length 16 bytes with 2 control and 14 data bytes, which hold segments with variable length  from 1 to 2 bytes per segment.

 Control bits 3-15 of 1 indicate a new segment, while 0 means the byte is added to the previous segment.
 Segment value `0` is disallowed as it is interpreted as an end of the itree when control bit is 1.